rubyworks/rubytest/README.md

 return value of `#source_location` must be a two-element array of `[file, line]`.

-### Covers
+### Unit

-A test object may respond to `#covers` to identify the particular "component" of the program being tested.
-The return value must be the the full name of a constant, class, module or method.
+A test object may respond to `#unit` to identify the particular component of the software being tested.
+The return value must be the the full name of a constant, class or module, or a method.
 Methods must be represented with fully qualified names, e.g. `FooClass#foo` and `FooClass.bar` for an instance method and a class method, respectively.

-(NOTE: This might get renamed to `#target`.)

-### Selection Tags
+### Tags

 A test object can provide `#tags` which must return a one-word string or array of one-word strings.
 The test runner can use the tags to limit the particular tests that are run.

-### Skipping Tests Altogether
+### Skip

 If any test object responds to `#skip?` it indicates that the test unit or test case should be skipped and not tested.
 It may or may not be mentioned